rust-unofficial/patterns/patterns/ffi-export.md

 Rust has built-in FFI support to other languages.
 It does this by providing a way for crate authors to provide C-compatible APIs through different ABIs (though that is unimportant to this practice).

-Well-designed Rust FFI follows C API design principles, while compromising the design in Rust as little ass possible.
+Well-designed Rust FFI follows C API design principles, while compromising the design in Rust as little as possible.
 There are three goals with any foreign API:

 1. Make it easy to use in the target language.
 1. Avoid the API dictating internal unsafety on the Rust side as much as possible.